-Local leaders and members of it in here. the public heard about statistics for Polk County from NWGRC Senior Planner Gretchen Lugthart before representatives from Polk County, Cedartown and Rockmart advised the crowd of what projects and goals they had accomplished since the last

-Each government was then set up at different spots in the building with elected and ap-pointed officials discussing with public citizens what they see as ssues for the future and what they would like to see happen in the next few years.
+Local leaders and members of it in here. the public heard about statistics for Polk County from NWGRC Senior Planner Gretchen Lugthart before representatives from Polk County, Cedartown and Rockmart advised the crowd of what projects and goals they had accomplished since the last update.
+Each government was then set up at different spots in the building with elected and ap-pointed officials discussing with public citizens what they see as issues for the future and what they would like to see happen in the next few years.

 "This work program is so im-portant for our communities.
 Not just the city of Cedartown, but also Polk County, Aragon, Rockmart," Cedartown City Manager Edward Guzman said.
-"What we list in this work pro-gram will define what we do for the next five years, so it is important that when we go in there and talk about what we want to see in our communities in the next five years, we have population.
-She gave projections from the Governor's Office of Planning and Budget based on past census data and other factors, including the worldwide trend of people moving from by Lugthart was Polk County's rural areas into urban areas.
+"What we list in this work pro-gram will define what we do for the next five years, so it is important that when we go in there and talk about what we want to see in our communities in the next five years, we have by Lugthart was Polk County's rural areas into urban areas. population.
+She gave projections from the Governor's Office of Planning and Budget based on past census data and other factors, including the worldwide trend of people moving from